A unified framework for learning with nonlinear model classes from arbitrary linear samples: Key concepts

-Note that we specify $\Phi$ as the smallest constant such that \ef{Phi-def} holds to ensure that it is well defined.
+\rem{ [Upper bounds for the variation] We specify $\Phi$ as the smallest constant such that \ef{Phi-def} holds to ensure that it is well defined.
 However, in all our results $\Phi$ can be \textit{any} constant such that \ef{Phi-def} holds.
-This is relevant in our examples, since it means we only need to derive upper bounds for the variation.
+We use this property in our proofs at several points. }